 Gary implemented the beginning of the Cal Ripken Baseball Leagues, the 11 and 14 year-old tournament trails, and the awarding of MVP certificates for each game of every district and state tournament.
 Most recently during the 2003 state tournaments, one player from each tournament field was honored for his outstanding hustle, attitude and pride.
 This award, initiated and sponsored by Gary, is known as the AH2P State Commissioner’s Award.

-Gary retired as State Commissioner in 2009, but remained on the board.
-He is especially active in the summers as he helps run district tournaments.
+Gary retired as State Commissioner in 2009, but remained on the board until 2019.
 He now resides in Augusta where he uses his many talents in various community endeavors.
 Family and friends of Gary can take great satisfaction in Gary’s many years of quality service to the youth in the state of Kansas and throughout the Midwest Plains Region.